 If someone happens upon a Facebook ad as they’re scrolling through their newsfeed, or sees a search result at the top of their Google results, they’re less likely to be put off in the same way they might be with a more obvious marketing tactic.
 Since these ads are intended to look like a part of the larger platform, readers don’t feel they’re being “sold” a product or service.

 When you think of influencer marketing, it’s possible that your mind jumps immediately to the Kardashians or another celebrity with a massive social media following.
 But the trend in influencer marketing is changing, and many marketers are now moving away from the celebrity endorsement.

-In fact, in a recent study by Collective Bias, 70 percent of millennials said they’re more likely to buy a product that’s been endorsed by a non-celebrity blogger, rather than a celebrity.
+In fact, in a study by Collective Bias, 70 percent of millennials said they’re more likely to buy a product that’s been endorsed by a non-celebrity blogger, rather than a celebrity.
 This is good news for smaller businesses, who can’t afford the seven-figure endorsement price tag that Kylie Jenner commands.

 If you’re a small business, think smaller scale.
 Target influencers who are important to those in your desired network, and reach out to them.
 If you have a compelling pitch and are willing to send them a free sample of your product, they just may cover your business on their blog or give you a shout-out on their social media platforms.